2-Stroke Carb Tuning And Adjustment

 With each method, the only way to properly tune your carb is to keep track of every change you make and record the results.

-The last piece of the carburetor tuning puzzle is knowing how to identify an unbalanced air/fuel ratio.
+The last piece of the 2-stroke carb tuning puzzle is knowing how to identify an unbalanced air/fuel ratio.

 The simplest way to tune your carburetor air/fuel mixture is to look at your spark plug.